Start page

 Fig. 5.
 The graphical model of the Indo-European languages relationships.

-One of these two reflexive variants was chosen in order to be able to place the Celtic area on the west, the Iranian site  on the east, and the Baltic area  on the north.
+One of these two reflexive variants was chosen to be able to place the Celtic area on the west, the Iranian site  on the east, and the Baltic area  on the north.
 The reason for this choice is evident.
 While trying to place the model on the map of Eastern Europe where rivers can be considered as the borders of habitats, we determined only one suitable variant in the basins of the Upper and Middle Dnieper and its tributaries the Pripyat’ and Desna.
-The map of the Indo-European space with separate areas for individual languages is presented in figure 6.
+The map of the Indo-European space with separate areas for individual languages is presented in Figure 6.

 We see that the Greek language, which is in the center of the diagram, began to form in the area between the lower Pripyat, Dnieper, and Berezina rivers.
 To the west of it, beyond the Sluch River (lt of the Pripyat) between the Neman, Narev, and Yaselda rivers, the Proto-Germanic language was formed.
 Further to the Bug or even to the Vistula was the area of the ancient Celts.